-In accordance with recent government guidance, the gallery is temporarily closed until 28 February.
+In accordance with recent government guidance, the gallery will reopen on 2 March.
 Explore online now.

 The visionary art of the American painter Philip Guston (1913-1980) spans half a century and continues to exert a powerful influence on contemporary culture today.
 Recognized as a pioneer of abstract expressionism before his return to figuration in the late 1960s, for Guston painting was an encounter between thought and feeling, image and idea.
 Within this exhibition, Hauser & Wirth will present two bodies of work from different periods, abstract (1952-64) and figurative (1968-1977), that together show the depth and complexity of his personal iconography.
 Available to view in person and online, the significant collection of 14 drawings and paintings reveals Guston’s complete commitment to direct experience, moving between a pictorial language relating to his studio and painting tools, to contemplative motifs of his wife, the poet Musa McKim, and their shared lives together.
 These deeply personal works transcend everyday experience to present an intimate vision of Guston’s creative process and unique artistic freedom.